The polymer £5 and £10 notes have arrived

-As the UK currency changes, Cummins Allison is able to adapt our currency processing solutions to grow along with it.
+As the UK currency changes, we are able to adapt our currency processing solutions to grow along with it.
 It's imperative that your processing equipment is future- ready; that doesn't necessarily mean you have to invest in a new piece of equipment.
-Customers can turn to Cummins Allison and our breadth of currency processing solutions that are upgradeable, maintain high speeds and offer the most advanced counterfeiting detection features.
+Customers can turn to us and our breadth of currency processing solutions that are upgradeable, maintain high speeds and offer the most advanced counterfeiting detection features.

-Customers that have existing Cummins Allison equipment will be able to upgrade their solution in order to begin accepting polymer notes and extend the life of existing equipment.
+Customers that have existing equipment will be able to upgrade their solution in order to begin accepting polymer notes and extend the life of existing equipment.
 Consider adding a Preventative Maintenance Agreement (PMA) which reduces operating costs by extending the productive life and increasing the reliability of your products.